sagarc03/100-days-of-code/log.md

 **Link to work:** Link

+## Day 1: January 29th 2020

+**Today's Progress**: I implemented some of the algorithms code questions and graph based algo in python.
+Also learned about collections data structure in python

+**Thoughts:** Progress has been slow I hope to pick it up once I decided what project I really want to pursue after this.

+**Link to work:** [Algorithms](https://github.com/sagarc03/Projects-Solution-Python/tree/master/Algorithm) and [Graphs](https://github.com/sagarc03/Projects-Solution-Python/tree/master/Graph)

 ## Day 0: Janary 27th 2020

 **Today's Progress**: I set my objectives and wrote a the first problem.